xavibenjamin/theboldreport.net/_posts/2013-10-21-john-gruber-on-imessage-encryption.md

 categories: links
 custom_type: link
 link_url: http://daringfireball.net/2013/10/imessage_encryption
 tags:
-  - Apple
+  - apple
-  - Daring Fireball
+  - daring fireball
 date: '2013-10-21 13:02:22'
 ---
 > What Quarkslab’s research proves […] is that Apple’s iMessage back-end *could* be designed to allow for Apple to intercept and read message content, and there is no way we, as iMessage users, would be able to detect it.